Complete non-ambiguous trees and associated permutations: new enumerative results: Preliminaries

 The study of permutation patterns has been of wide interest in permutation research in recent decades, with much focus on the enumeration of permutations avoiding certain given patterns.
 For example, it is still an open problem to establish the growth rate of the set of $n$-permutations avoiding the pattern $1324$ (see~\cite{BBPP} and \cite{MN} for recent results in that direction).
 For more information on permutation patterns, we refer the interested reader to Kitaev's book~\cite{Kit} or Chapters~4 and 5 in the most recent edition of B\'ona's book~\cite{Bona}.
+For a detailed survey on permutation \emph{classes}, which are closely linked to the notion of pattern avoidance, we refer the reader to~\cite{Vat}.